directoryxx/react-stores-cb-gh-000/README.md

 1. Performance Improvement

 Computers are pretty fast, so unless there is a huge number of users, the performance difference won't be noticeable.
-Nevertheless, small improvements add up, so not re-rendering the `<Profile />` component whenever **any** user is definitely desirable.
+Nevertheless, small improvements add up, so not re-rendering the `<Profile />` component whenever **any** user is updated definitely desirable.

 Further more, we could implement a `shouldComponentUpdate` method on the `<Profile />` component: